-Simile is a branch of metaphor, so I recommend you start with the Oregon State video on metaphor if you haven't already watched it.
+Simile is a branch of metaphor, so I recommend you start with the Oregon State lesson on that term if you haven't already encountered it.

 "The ocean's foam was like tumbling snow."